woped/WoPeD/WoPeD-Installer/build-tools/Readme.txt

 Java 5.0 or higher on your machine.
 Otherwise download it from http://java.sun.com.

-WoPeD is known to run on Microsoft Windows platforms (2000, ME, XP), on MacOS X and on many Linux systems.
+WoPeD is known to run on Microsoft Windows platforms (2000, XP, Vista), on MacOS X and on many Linux systems.
 Any reports of successfully having installed WoPeD on any other systems are very much appreciated, as well as negative experiences.